 Share an item using AirDrop.
 Tap Share \square , tap AirDrop, then tap the name of a nearby AirDrop user.
-AirDrop is also available in Control Center-just swipe up from the bottom edge of the screen to open Control Center.
+AirDrop is also available in Control Center-just swipe up from the bottom edge of the screen.

 Receive AirDrop items from others.
 Swipe up from the bottom edge of the screen to open Control Center.
-Tap AirDrop, then choose to receive items from Contacts Only or from Everyone.
+Tap AirDrop, then choose to receive items from Contacts only or from Everyone.
 You can accept or decline each request as it arrives.